paultanger/Fraud_Detection/pair.md

 1. Think of what preprocessing you might want to do.
 How will you build your feature matrix?
 What different ideas do you have?

-2. What models do you want to include in your grid search?
+2. What models do you want to try?

 3. What metric will you use to determine success?